-For all the horror fans out there, the Irish horror films that certainly give you the shivers.
+For all the horror fans out there, these Irish horror films certainly give you the shivers.

-Horror films aren’t everyone’s cup of tea – you either either love them or refuse to watch.
+Horror films aren’t everyone’s cup of tea – you either love them or refuse to watch them.
 There have been quite a few horror films produced in Ireland, many of which will definitely scare the daylights out of you.
 For all the horror fans out there, we have compiled a list of some of the scariest Irish horror films.

 "Citadel" is dark, creepy, and definitely a competitor for scariest Irish film.
 The film has some influences from HP Lovecraft so if you’re into that sort of thing this movie is for you.

 "Wake Wood" is a film that ties back to the classics of ’70s folk horror.
 If you aren’t a fan of a possessed little girl this may not be for you.
 The film had a stand-up cast, including Aidan Gillen and Timothy Spall.

 The film follows a young man who is investigating the death of his late wife.
 This movie goes old school in terms of the storyline, but overall the film gives off a creepy and unnerving vibe.

 "Byzantium" is a fantasy thriller about two vampires living in a small British seaside town.
 The film has Irish actor Saoirse Ronan and will be sure to give you chills.